-I scanned the pictures and resized them using Photoshop.
-I had to make sure that the scale of the houses matched each other.
-I copied and pasted the houses side by side and printed them out on some 11″ X 16″ paper so that they came out in a single strip.
+I scanned the pictures and resized them using Photoshop, making sure that the scale of the houses matched each other.
+Then I copied and pasted the houses side by side and printed them out on some 11″ X 16″ paper so that they came out in a single strip.
 It probably would have been much easier to just print them on 8 1/2″ X 11″ paper and glue them close together, but I liked the challenge of making the 14″ image.

 Preparing the Book